adekzs/Leaderboard/README.md

 # Leaderboard
 # Leaderboard

-This a simple app that uses recycler view to display information gotten from a web service via Retrofit.
+This a simple app that uses recycler view to display the list of highest 20 students gotten from a web service via Retrofit.
 It is shown in a tabbed layout of fragments, below shows each activity/fragments in the application